Abacus to present new assisted bathing CPD seminars at OT Show 2024

 Synopsis

 Following on from the successful ‘client centred bathing’ CPD offering, this session explores what occupational therapists consider ‘occupation’ to mean, and its impact on assessments.
-We explore and challenge practice to consider what ‘occupationaly focused’ means and the role adaptations play.
+We explore and challenge practice to consider what ‘occupationally focused’ means and the role adaptations play.

 Learning outcomes